jochym/nexstar-evo/doc/notes.md

 I think we can conclude that this is simply RN-171, perheps with a slightly modified firmware - it shows `<2.40-CEL>` as a version number instead of standard `<X.XX>` described in the manual.
 Thus I would **not** upgrade the firmware in the module (current firmware level is 4.41 on the microchip site).

-Unfortunately I was unable to make it work in access point mode.
-No tweaking of config could make it work.
-Even celestron tools for the SkyQLink did not make it connect.
-I would like to at least make the scope network protected instead of open.
-Any ideas?

-**Update:** Progress on the AP mode front!
 You can program the params of the FiFly module from the tablet app when the scope is **disconnected** from the app but the tablet is, obviously, connected to the SkyQlink wifi network.
 The procedure is as follows - it is non-intuitive but actually easier/simpler then it seems:

 1. Switch the stand-alone (standard) mode on the scope
 2. Switch on the scope